Alcohol Addiction Help

-However, even if someone is not physically dependent on alcohol they could still have a psychological dependence on it.
-This could be through binge drinking or even if you just need to have a drink after work to relax yourself, in the long term this can still cause you health problems and may eventually lead to physical dependency.
+Even if someone is not physically dependent on alcohol they could still have a psychological dependence on it.
+This could be through binge drinking or even if you just need to have a drink after work to relax yourself, change how you feel or give you confidence etc. However in the long term this can still cause serious emotional and health problems, it may eventually also lead to physical dependency.

 One way to recognise if someone is addicted to alcohol is to monitor their drinking, if they are drinking in excess of the government guidelines, using alcohol to unwind and relax or if they are binge drinking regularly then they could be addicted.
 A useful way to recognise whether someone is physically dependent on alcohol is to see whether they experience withdrawal symptoms in the absence of alcohol.